kwankyu/sage-binder-env/README.rst

 The `Dockerfile` builds Sage with base Docker image::

-    FROM ghcr.io/sagemath/sage/sage-ubuntu-focal-standard-with-targets-optional:dev
+    FROM ghcr.io/sagemath/sage/sage-ubuntu-focal-standard-with-targets:latest

-which contains the Sage built in the current develop branch.
+which contains the latest stable version of Sage.

 It includes Sage itself, and all the software packages typically included in a standard Sage installation, though not *everything*.
 In